ssbarbee/discord-login-popup/README.md

 // https://discord.com/developers/applications
 const clientId = 'YOUR_DISCORD_CLIENT_ID';
 // Redirect URL must be the same as the one you set in the Discord Developer Portal
 // This is the URL for a page that will open in the popup.
-This page must inject the discord-login-token-detector.js script const redirectUri = 'YOUR_REDIRECT_URI';
+This page must inject the `static/discord-login-token-detector.js` script from this repository const redirectUri = 'YOUR_REDIRECT_URI';
 const scopes = 'identify';